xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 For example, you can make your app work offline, make less use of the backend, hide network problems, manage data better and share entities easier.

 Personally, I prefer taking the cache way, but I know that it depends on the problem.
-In this post we will explore both strategies using **[Xlpaging](https://github.com/xmartlabs/xlpaging)**.
+In this post we will explore both strategies using **[Fountain](https://github.com/xmartlabs/fountain)**.

-# XLPaging
+# Fountain
-[XLPaging](https://github.com/xmartlabs/xlpaging) is an **Android Kotlin library** conceived to make your life easier when dealing with paged endpoint services, where the paging is based on incremental page numbers (e.g. 1, 2, 3, ...).
+[Fountain](https://github.com/xmartlabs/fountain) is an **Android Kotlin library** conceived to make your life easier when dealing with paged endpoint services, where the paging is based on incremental page numbers (e.g. 1, 2, 3, ...).

 The features are:
 - **Network:** Provide a `Listing` structure based on a Retrofit and RxJava service.